mialmodovar/Django-App-Using-YFinance/README.md

 #### 3.4.
 Implementing user accounts and access management
 </br>
-We have implemented user accounts based on the level of privileges to the app which controls the access management to the app functionalities and app backend.
+We have implemented user accounts based on the level of privileges to the app which controls access management to the app functionalities and app backend.

 ![image](https://user-images.githubusercontent.com/114230896/207946883-8cb78516-2e3b-4df2-a58f-1ba11650cdf9.png)